Are You Getting Adequate Sleep?

 Interestingly, even though pink noise is not related to colour (or vision) at all, there IS a link between this hue and relaxation!
 Specifically, Baker-Miller pink (or “Barbie Pink”) is known to have a calming effect, and has been used by interior designers to introduce a sense of peace and balance to a room.

-Our Organic Cotton Duvet Cover Set in Sloane is made from silky soft 100% organic cotton and features a soft pink design with a simple circle pattern (did you know circles are also registered by our brains as safe, gentle and calm?).
+Our Organic Cotton Duvet Covers are made from silky soft 100% organic cotton and feature both solid & patterned designs (did you know circles are also registered by our brains as safe, gentle and calm?).

-For pink sheeting, our Bamboo Cotton Sheet Set in Blush is super smooth, breathable and made sustainably!
+For pink sheeting, our Blush Bamboo Cotton Sheet Set is super smooth, breathable and made sustainably!